Accion Review

 - Good Customer Support: Customers generally appreciated the information and service they received from Accion.

-- Doesn’t Require An Excellent Credit Score: Even in the more restrictive states, you can get funding with less than a 600 credit rating.
+- Doesn’t Require An Excellent Credit Score: Even in the more restrictive states, you can get funding with a lower credit rating.

 Final Verdict